 - when specifying G structures, the user should ensure that one scale parameter is present.
 ASReml does not automatically include and estimate a scale parameter for a G structure when the explicit G structure does not include one.
-For this reason - the model supplied when the G structure involves just one variance model must not be a correlation model (all diagonal elements equal 1), - all but one of the models supplied when the G structure involves more than one variance model must be correlation models; the other must be either an homogeneous or a heterogeneous variance model (see Section 7.5 for the distinction between these models; see also 5 for an example), - an initial value must be supplied for all parameters in G structure definitions.
-ASRemI expects initial values immediately after the variance model identifier or on the next line (0.1 directly after IDV in this case),
+For this reason - the model supplied when the G structure involves just one variance model must not be a correlationmodel (all diagonal elements equal 1), - all but one of the models supplied when the G structure involves more than one variance model must be correlation models; the other must be either an homogeneous or a heterogeneous variance model (see Section 7.5 for the distinction between these models; see also 5 for an example), - an initial value can be supplied for all parameters in G structure definitions.
+ASReml expects initial values immediately after the variance model identifier or on the next line (0.1 directly after IDV in this case), - 0 is ignored as an initial value on the model line, - if there is no initial value after the identifier, ASReml will look on the next line.
+New R4 If the user enters one instead of all the initial values then ASReml will supply initial values,